1943 Detroit race riot: Great Migration

 After the Civil War, slavery became illegal.
 Former slaves and their descendants still faced severe discrimination.
 As a result, many former slaves could only find low paying work in agriculture or domestic service.
-Southern blacks migrated north in the 20th century in hopes of leaving the oppressive culture in the South.
+Southern black people migrated north in the 20th century in hopes of leaving the oppressive culture in the South.
 Many considered Detroit to be the place of paradise, calling Detroit the "New Canaan."

 During the Civil War, Detroit was an important stop on the Underground Railroad, as many settled in the northern city or used it as a means to get to Canada.
-During World War II, it was sought out as a refuge for blacks seeking to escape the lingering effects of the Jim Crow era.
+During World War II, it was sought out as a refuge for black people seeking to escape the lingering effects of the Jim Crow era.
 The promise of employment and escape from the violent racial tensions in the South drew in many African American workers to the North.
 Before the war, black workers in Detroit were scarce: even in 1942, 119 of 197 Detroit manufacturers surveyed did not have any black employees.
 However, by 1943, Detroit's labor shortage had become so severe that companies finally began employing African Americans.
 A report in 1944 showed that with the 44% increase of wartime employment, black employment increased by 103%.

-Ford Motor Company was the leading manufacturer in black employment: half of all blacks in the auto industry in the U.S. were employed by Ford, and 12% of all Ford workers were black.
+Ford Motor Company was the leading manufacturer in black employment: half of all black people in the auto industry in the U.S. were employed by Ford, and 12% of all Ford workers were black.
 Ford made sure to develop close ties with African Americans, being in contact with leading clergy at major black churches and using ministers as a screening process to obtain recommendations for the best potential workers.
 This ensured that Ford only employed reliable long-term workers who would be willing to do the most labor-intensive jobs.
 Around 1910, Ford gave a salary of $5 per day to its workers, which is equivalent to $162 per day in 2023.
 Because of the city's growth in population and employment opportunities, Detroit became a symbol of cultural rebirth.
 The statement "when I die, bury me in Detroit" became popular among the black community for these reasons.